crftr/crftr.github.io/_posts/2018-03-12-yes-ruby-1-9-can-support-tls-1-2.markdown

 All hope is not lost!
 Let's get you on TLSv1.2!

+# Background

+Ruby 1.9.0 was first released on Christmas of 2007.
+Support for the 1.9 branch ended on February 23, 2015. *It had a good run.*

+The 1.9 branch supported SSLv2, SSLv2.3, SSLv3 and TLSv1. *Perfectly acceptable for the time.* But 1.9 apps still exist, and the world of services around them are changing for PCI compliance and other valid security concerns.

-# 1. Is your OpenSSL version, adequate?
+# Is your OpenSSL version, adequate?

 {% highlight bash %}
 #!/bin/sh